What Are Independent Retailers Looking For From Importers and Distributors?

 Tali Dalbaha of Buy Rite Wine & Liquor Explains the Five Keys to Landing New Retail Accounts

 In her role as Corporate Wine Director for Buy Rite Wine & Liquor, Tali Dalbaha spends much of her time deciding which wines to add to the shelves of nearly 55 different retail stores.
 As a result, she has a very good idea of what works – and what doesn’t work – when importers and distributors try to pitch her new wines to add to her overall portfolio.
-As she will explain at an upcoming presentation at the 2019 ABID Conference, there are five key things that a retailer is looking for when it comes to deciding which wines to add.
+There are five key things that a retailer is looking for when it comes to deciding which wines to add.

 First and foremost, Dalbaha points out, you have to offer great products.
 There is simply no reason to expect that a major retailer will carry your wines if the quality is lacking.
 For large, established brands, it is easier to provide proof of this quality – you can simply point to a long track record within the industry, as well as similar types of retailers that are already carrying your products.
 From her other work as a Brand Ambassador for Graves, Pessac-Léognan, Sauternes and Barsac in North America, Dalbaha has seen first-hand how brand prestige can help to sway buyer opinions.

 But what if your wine brand is new to the market?
 In this case, says Dalbaha, you need to be able to highlight the potential of your product to make money in the marketplace.
 For example, if you can demonstrate that your wine is part of an emerging trend, or that a particular customer niche is looking for a product just like yours, that can increase the chances of future profitability.
 And when retail stores are carrying hundreds, if not thousands, of wine SKUs, being able to offer an assurance of profitability is key.